Convergence and Near-optimal Sampling for Multivariate Function Approximations in Irregular Domains via Vandermonde with Arnoldi: Near-Optimal Sampling Strategy for V+A

 \section{Near-Optimal Sampling Strategy for V+A}

 In this section, we propose a new variant of the weighted least-squares algorithm that uses the multivariate V+A to create the discrete orthogonal basis.
 We refer to our V+A weighted least-squares algorithm as \texttt{VA+Weight}.
-In~\cite{ADCOCK, migdisorth, cohenweight}, the authors gave comprehensive analyses on this weighted sampling strategy and proved that only $M=\mathcal{O}(N\log N)$ sample points are needed for a well-conditioned and accurate approximation.

-In \texttt{VA+Weight}, we use the same weighting measure as in~\cite{ADCOCK}.
+In~\cite{ADCOCK, adcock2022towards, cohenweight, migdisorth}, the authors gave comprehensive analyses on this weighted sampling strategy and proved that only $M=\O(N\log N)$ sample points are needed for a well-conditioned and accurate approximation. {A recent work~\cite{adcock2024optimal} provides a comprehensive review on optimal sampling for (weighted) least-squares approximation in arbitrary linear spaces, introducing the Christoffel function as a key quantity in the analysis of (weighted) least-squares approximation from random samples.} In \texttt{VA+Weight}, we use the same weighting measure as in~\cite{ADCOCK}.
 But instead of creating the discrete orthogonal basis with QR factorization, we use V+A as the orthogonalization strategy for the Vandermonde basis.
-Since the Vandermonde matrix $\boldsymbol{A}$ is usually highly ill-conditioned, and computing its $Q$ factor incurs errors proportional to $\kappa_2(\boldsymbol{A})$~\cite[Ch.~19]{Thm19.4}.
-Even though the QR factorization is a stable orthogonalization technique, the discrete orthogonal basis generated from $\boldsymbol{A}$ could still be inaccurate.
+Since the Vandermonde matrix $\A $ is usually highly ill-conditioned, and computing its $Q$ factor incurs errors proportional to the condition number of $\A$~\cite[Ch.~19]{Thm19.4}.
+Even though the QR factorization is a stable orthogonalization technique, the discrete orthogonal basis generated from $\A $ could still be inaccurate.
 We refer to the weighted least-squares approximation using the QR factorization as \texttt{QR+Weight}.
 Along with multiple numerical examples, we illustrate that \texttt{VA+Weight} gives more accurate approximations than \texttt{QR+Weight} for high-degree polynomial approximations.
 Due to the reduced sample density, \texttt{VA+Weight} also gives a lower online computational cost than the unweighted V+A least-squares method.
 Moreover, \texttt{VA+Weight} acts as a practical tool for selecting the near-optimal distribution of sample points in a high-dimensional irregular domain.

+The section is arranged as follows.
 In Section \ref{Section setup}, we explain the algorithm and the numerical setup for the weighted least-squares approximation.
 We provide proof of the stability of the weighting measure for sample points.
 In Section \ref{Section Numerical VA Weight}, we give numerical examples to compare the \texttt{VA+Weight} and \texttt{QR+Weight} algorithms.